Skip to main content

 Render BugPortWidget once, high in your tree (for example in your root layout), and pass it a public widget key.
 You create that key per project per environment in the dashboard — see Create a project for how to generate bp_pub_… keys and configure allowed origins.

-import { BugPortWidget } from '@bugport.dev/widget'
+import { BugPortWidget } from '@bugport.ai/widget'

 export function App() {